jgabaut/amboso/README.md

 ### For the super repo: <a name = "super_repo"></a>

-I guess you pretty much need a `stego.lock` file to keep the main compliance checks stable.
+Use a `stego.lock` file to keep the main compliance checks stable.

 It will store the source file name for single file mode and the target binary name.

-It also stores the lowest version providing a Makefile so that you can easily jump into a small project and not set up make right away (why not I guess).
+It also stores the lowest version providing a Makefile, so that you can easily jump into a small project and not set up make right away (why not I guess).
 Even tought it only takes a couple minutes to do that, we like to postpone.

 Sticking to a source file name and a target executable name should be pretty easy (maybe similar to repo name?).

 Plus, you can definitely change idea about those later, by always checking in your lock.

-I can't recommend using the -D flag everytime just to tell amboso where to look, but I guess a fallback option to provide a different default directory name than `./bin` could be easily added.
-TODO coming soon tm
+I can't recommend using the -D flag everytime just to tell amboso where to look, but a fallback option to provide a different default directory name than `./bin` through the `stego.lock` itself could be added.

 ### .gitignore for git mode  <a name = "gitignore_gitmode"></a>

 To successfully use git mode, you must assure idempotency of the switch back to the main version.
 This is accomplished by correctly setting up your `.gitignore`, so that all object files & the executable are always ignored in all supported versions, and by always having the needed directory for any tag ready inside the tagged commit.
 This must be done for the first version you want to support in git mode, and can stay pretty much untouched after.
 Your repo `.gitignore` should include some lines like this: